Fayum (fossil deposit): Mammals

-High diversity is also achieved by the primates, which together with the Afrotheria form one of the ancestral mammal groups of the African continent.
+High diversity is also achieved by the primates, which, together with the Afrotheria, form one of the ancestral mammal groups of the African continent.
 Lori-like forms occur with Karanisia and Saharagalago, among others, also with the dwarf-like Wadilemur, of which parts of the body skeleton are known as well as the remains of its teeth.
 The latter two could belong to the Galagos family, while the first belongs to the Loris.
 Plesiopithecus, defined on the basis of a lower jaw and later supplemented by additional finds such as a partial skull, in turn joins the continental predecessor forms of the fingered animal of Madagascar.
-Another rather original and extinct lineage of primates was established with the Adapiformes.
+Another, rather original and extinct, lineage of primates was established with the Adapiformes.
 Their position within the wet-nosed primates or within the dry-nosed primates is partly disputed.
 Afradapis was described from the Fayum, whose grinding teeth with high cusps and long shearing edges indicate a leaf-eating diet.
 Masradapis, which weighed around 900 g, may in turn have consumed a higher proportion of seeds and fruit due to its larger posterior molars and stronger lower jaw.
 The related Aframonius, of which not only parts of the dentition but also of the skull have survived, was about the same size.
 The small size of its eye socket suggests that it was a diurnal primate.
 Other forms represent the apes and thus the higher primates.
-The oldest representative is Biretia, it already occurs in the lower section of the Qasr-el-Sagha Formation.
+The oldest representative is Biretia, which already occurs in the lower section of the Qasr-el-Sagha Formation.
 Based on the few teeth and skull remains found so far, an animal weighing just over 200 g can be reconstructed, which, unlike most modern apes, led a nocturnal lifestyle.
 In contrast, all other apes have so far only been found in the Gebel-Qatrani Formation.
 Various evolutionary lines can be differentiated.
 For example, the genera Apidium, Parapithecus, Proteopithecus or Qatrania belong to original lateral lineages of apes, with Apidium in particular reaching a very high frequency.
 According to their body skeleton, the animals obviously moved through the trees by jumping, even if some studies estimate their agility to be less great.
 Other forms probably belong to the stem group of Old World monkeys, such as Catopithecus and Oligopithecus as well as Propliopithecus and Aegyptopithecus.
 The former two are included in the Oligopithecidae family, the latter two in the Propliopithecidae.
 The Oligopithecidae occur mainly in stratigraphically older, the Propliopithecidae in younger sections of the Gebel-Qatrani Formation and thus largely exclude each other.
-However, a single lower jaw of a probably dwarfed, but not yet precisely determined oligopithecid was found in a significantly higher position (locality M) and possibly represents one of the last records of this primate group.
+However, a single lower jaw of a probably dwarfed, but not yet precisely determined oligopithecid was found in a significantly higher position (site "M") and possibly represents one of the last records of this primate group.
 The find occurred here in association with various representatives of the Propliopithecidae.
 Particularly noteworthy, however, is Aegyptopithecus, which has some good skull finds.
 This made it possible to work out a considerable sexual dimorphism, which is among the earliest evidence in higher primates.
-The brain volume of the ape form was about 20 cm^{3}.
+The brain volume of the ape form was about 20 cm3.
 The diet of all Fayum monkeys studied so far was based on soft plant foods such as fruit, in accordance with the wear and tear on the teeth.
 The proportion of hard plant parts, which put more strain on the teeth, was generally low, but in the Propliopithecidae and the Oligopithecidae it was twice as high as in the other monkeys.
 The phylogenetic position of two other primates, Nosmips and Afrotarsius is unclear.
 There are only a few teeth and dental remains of both, which show mixed characteristics of more primitive and higher primates.'